bryanblackbee/topic__deep-learning-python/README.md

     - Chap 2.2, 2.3, 3.4, 2.5

 ### 3. Getting Started with Neural Networks
+3.1 introduces the key concepts of a neural network, including layers, networks, loss functions and optimisers.

+3.2 to 3.4 are worked examples in some machine learning examples

+- a binary classification example (the **reviews** problem)
+- a multiclass classification example (the **reuters** problem) and
+- a regression example (the **housing prices** problem)
 #### 3.1 - Anatomy of a Neural Network
 - `DLwP`
     - Chap 3.1